Mō mātou

 Email Leanne at admin@haemophilia.org.nz

-Northern Outreach Worker, Darian Smith
+Northern Outreach, Darian Smith

-Darian has a background in counselling and family therapy and joined HNZ in 2021 after 11 years as a fieldworker for the Muscular Dystrophy Association of New Zealand.
+Darian has a background in counselling and family therapy and joined in 2021 after 11 years as a fieldworker for the Muscular Dystrophy Association of New Zealand.
 He has a passion for supporting people living with genetic conditions, in part because his wife has myotonic dystrophy.

 Outside of work, Darian writes fantasy novels, for which he has received the Sir Julius Vogel Award and Koru Awards.